 In a nutshell, although perimenopause and the menopause itself are ‘natural’ events in a woman’s life – both events certainly seem to exacerbate and be exacerbated by M.E.

-January 2013 – and the perimenopause is a distance memory!!
-I just asked my husband if he can remember my perimenopause time, he visibly cringed, gave a wry smile and said, “No, thank goodness and I wouldn’t want to try”.
+It is now January 2013 and the perimenopause is a distance memory!!
+I just asked my husband if he can remember my perimenopause time; he visibly cringed, gave a wry smile and said, ‘No, thank goodness, and I wouldn’t want to try’.

-Re-reading the article, I really DO have to chuckle at the ‘Rattlesnake’ – and can hardly believe that the Mouse Roared (and even raised her voice!!) particularly now that familiar Mouse is back and just ‘squeaks’ from time to time (only if it’s ok with everyone J)
+Re-reading the article, I really DO have to chuckle at the ‘Rattlesnake’ – and can hardly believe that the Mouse Roared (and even raised her voice!!), particularly now that familiar Mouse is back and just ‘squeaks’ from time to time (only if it’s ok with everyone).

 I am also very glad that I didn’t pursue HRT; at least I know the menopause is well and truly over and done with.
-No doubt it’s different for everyone, but with M.E. exacerbation, it was difficult enough getting through it at my age, and in my own opinion, it would have been just delaying the inevitable (plus being older I felt it would therefore maybe harder to deal with).
+No doubt it’s different for everyone, but with M.E. exacerbation, it was difficult enough getting through it at my age, and in my own opinion, it would have been just delaying the inevitable (plus, being older, I felt it would therefore be harder to deal with).

-It’s well worth consulting a GP before embarking on an natural/herbal remedies – but the remedies I found useful are as follows:
+It’s well worth consulting a GP before embarking on any natural/herbal remedies – but the remedies I found useful are as follows:

-Sadly my Mother died during the perimenopause, I was able to grieve in my own time and ‘pace’ what needed to be done; I was of course very sad and grieving, but it was ‘normal’ grief and not exacerbated by the perimenopause.
+Sadly, my Mother died during my perimenopause.
+I was able to grieve in my own time and ‘pace’ what needed to be done; I was, of course, very sad and grieving, but it was ‘normal’ grief and not exacerbated by the perimenopause.

-However, pyschological pressure was very much harder to handle, particularly when I was pushed past my M.E. physical limits, brain exhaustion and worry, following an extremely unpleasant medical assessment for Disability Living Allowance purposes, which was to say the least ‘untruthful’.
-DLA being my financial ‘lifeline’ I had to appeal, attend a tribunal miles from home, was ‘robustly’ ‘interrogated for about an hour and a half, then a long journey home and two weeks later another medical assessment.
-All proved far too much for my hormones and I and resulted in a major M.E. relapse, and deep long lasting depression and other problems.
-Perimenopause ‘brain fog’, mixed with M.E. brain fog, exacerbated the psychological pressure.
-What I’m really trying to say, that if at all possible, please avoid psychological pressure at such a hormonally vulnerable time if at all possible.
+However, psychological pressure was very much harder to handle, particularly when I was pushed past my M.E. physical limits, brain exhaustion and worry, following an extremely unpleasant medical assessment for Disability Living Allowance purposes, which was to say the least ‘untruthful’.
+DLA being my financial ‘lifeline’, I had to appeal, attend a tribunal miles from home, was ‘robustly’ ‘interrogated for about an hour and a half, then a long journey home and, two weeks later, another medical assessment.
+It all proved far too much for my hormones and resulted in a major M.E. relapse, and deep long-lasting depression and other problems.
+Perimenopause ‘brain fog’, mixed with M.E. ‘brain fog’, exacerbated the psychological pressure.
+What I’m really trying to say is, if it is at all possible, please avoid psychological pressure at such a hormonally vulnerable time.

 Hot Flushes: Profuse underarm perspiration was solved by trial and error and Dove Maximum Protection.
 Fragrance Free Baby Wipes were permanently within reach – a quick freshen up/cool down.